How do you define marketing effectiveness?

-Customers with a high CLV offer repeated, reliable revenue.
+The benefit of customers with a high CLV is they offer repeated, reliable revenue.
 Salespeople pay close attention to Customer Lifetime Value (CLV) because salespeople want to reap the commission rewards of customers that bring recurring revenue.

 Marketers should care too though.
 As a marketer, it’s in your best interests to figure out which types of marketing bring you customers with a high CLV, because that’s the kind of marketing want to double down so that you can deliver that repeated, reliable revenue.

 There are a lot of marketing metrics out there, but the most straightforward way to measure marketing effectiveness is to measure how well your marketing drives quality leads that turn into sales.
 Your goal shouldn’t be to drive a large number of leads, but to drive quality, high-value leads that result in revenue.
 Once you’re focused on leads, it's easy to block out the marketing noise and measure marketing effectiveness.